Team up with the pharmacist to help your elderly parents take their medications correctly

 You visit your parents one day and open the medicine cabinet to find an array of medication bottles, including one without a label that’s full of pills of different shapes and colours.
 That’s when you realize it’s time to team up with your parent’s pharmacist to avoid a serious incident and to ensure they’re getting the full benefits of their treatment.

-Gather all your parents’ medications together, then compare them with the list you got from the pharmacist.
-Set aside any that are not on the list.
-Also, check if any medications come from another pharmacy.
+At least once a year, get an up-to-date list of medication from the pharmacy.
+Gather all your parents’ medications together, then compare them with the list.
+Set aside any medications that do not match exactly with those on the list (e.g., different dosage).
+Also, check to see if any medications come from another pharmacy.

 If there are several bottles of the same medication, do not put them all into one bottle.
 Check the date on the pharmacy label and only keep the most recent.